mariokerciku/wiki-daprworkshop/Preparing-your-machine.md

 In this lab you are going to prepare your machine for this workshop.
 This assumes you want to use your own development machine to work on the labs.

 Alternatively you can run all labs from a browser using GitHub Codespaces.
 This requires you to have an active Team plan that allows you to use CodeSpaces.
 It incurs cost for compute and storage.
+If you plan to use a codespace, you can skip to [Running from GitHub Codespaces](https://github.com/XpiritCommunityEvents/DaprWorkshop/wiki/Preparing-your-machine#running-from-github-codespaces)

 ## Install Windows Terminal
 Open Microsoft Store and search for Windows Terminal or follow this link: